Contact the Office of Vital Records in the state in which you were born by visiting below.

 Sobriety is one of the most important aspects in embracing a smooth and successful reentry.

-Finding treatment is empowerment for change.
-Many don't understand that their addiction follows, maybe even increases, during incarceration and continues after release.
-And sometimes, the transition process from incarceration to community triggers a relapse.
+Acknowledging a need, finding treatment, is empowerment for change.
+Many don't understand that their substance misuse follows, maybe even increases, during incarceration and continues after release.
+And quite often, the transition process from incarceration to community triggers a relapse.

 A vital element towards successful reintegration is to pinpoint treatment programs and support groups that can help you maintain sobriety.
-Walking alone only entices the addiction.
+Walking alone only entices substance misuse.
 The choice is yours, fellowship is available through many treatment options.

 Find treatment.
 There are many options for starting and continuing treatment after release.
 Find a service provider in area.